Dilraba Dilmurat: 2013–2016: Acting debut and rising popularity

-2017–present: breakthrough
+2017–present: Breakthrough

 In 2017, Dilraba played the leading role in the romantic comedy Pretty Li Huizhen, a remake of South Korean drama She Was Pretty.
-The series was popular during its run and has over 7 billion views online and she won Most Popular Actress award and Audience's Choice for Actress award at the China TV Golden Eagle Award for her performance.
+The series was popular during its run, accumulating over 7 billion views online, and she won Most Popular Actress award and Audience's Choice for Actress award at the China TV Golden Eagle Award for her performance.
 She also starred in the fantasy romance series Eternal Love as a fox fairy.
 The drama gained explosive popularity in China as well as internationally, and led to increased recognition and popularity for Dilraba.
 For the role, she received a Best Supporting Actress nomination at the Shanghai Television Festival.

 That same year, she had her first big screen leading role in romantic comedy film Mr. Pride vs Miss Prejudice.
 Her performance earned her the Best New Actress award at the 2016 China Britain Film Festival.
 She then starred in the historical romance drama The King's Woman, and fantasy film Namiya, the Chinese adaptation of Japanese novel Miracles of the Namiya General Store.
 Dilraba won the Newcomer award at the Golden Phoenix Awards for her performance in Namiya.
 In 2017, Dilraba also joined the fifth season of Keep Running as a cast member, earning increased popularity for her variety stint.
 Forbes China listed Dilraba on their 30 Under 30 Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.